 type: LoadBalancer

-Properly deploy CoreDNS
+Properly Deploy CoreDNS

 References

-For more information about best practices for nodes and node pools, see Best practices for nodes and node pools.
+For more information about the best practices for nodes and node pools, see Best practices for nodes and node pools.

 For more information about the best practices for auto scaling, see Best practices for auto scaling.